JorjaFox/library/_source/_news/2006/defamer-1.md

 [...]

-* Tues 8-15 Arclight caf âCSI's salary holdout near-casualty "'Jorja Fox"' with older, male friend.
+* Tues 8-15 Arclight caf âCSI's salary holdout near-casualty **Jorja Fox** with older, male friend.
 She looked pretty good.
 Turns out, she was seeing the same movie as I wasâthe 7:55 Talladega Nights.
 I wonder if she, like me, looked down at her own yellow stream the very next dawn and immediately thought to herself: "I wake up in the morning and I piss excellence."

 [...]